apexpl/apex_v1/docs/views_php.md

 # Views - PHP Methods

 There are a few PHP methods that you will need when developing views to assign merge variables, add callout messages, and so on.
-These are available via the *apex\svc\view* service, meaning they are statically available, and are explained below.
+These are available via the *apex\libc\view* service, meaning they are statically available, and are explained below.